‘Heroes’ lead police to Texas girl who was abducted while walking with her mother, police say

 Authorities rescued a Texas 8-year-old Sunday after a vigilant duo saw the Fort Worth Police Department’s description of the car suspected in her kidnapping and went hunting for it, police said.

-Standing in front of the WoodSpring Suites in the suburb of Forest Hill, a beaming Buddy Calzada, spokesman for the Fort Worth police, told reporters that the pair, who he described only as members of a local church, found the grey Ford Five Hundred in the hotel parking lot.
+Standing in front of the WoodSpring Suites in the suburb of Forest Hill, a beaming Buddy Calzada, spokesman for the Fort Worth police, told reporters that the pair, members of a local church, found the grey Ford Five Hundred in the hotel parking lot.

 “As you can see, there is a smile on my face.
 I’m here to report that Salem has been found safe,” he said.

+Police have charged Michael Webb, 51, with aggravated kidnapping, a first-degree felony.
+Webb is not related to the girl, Salem Sabatka, police said.

-Salem Sabatka was taking a walk with her mother Saturday night in Fort Worth when a car approached them and a man snatched her, police said.
-Her mother tried to jump into the vehicle to save her daughter, but the man shoved her and sped away, CNN affiliate KTVT reported.
+Salem was taking a walk with her mother Saturday night in Fort Worth when a car approached and a man snatched her, police said.
+Her mother tried to jump into the vehicle to save her daughter, but the man shoved her and sped away, video from a home doorbell shows.

 Authorities issued an Amber Alert and posted photos of Salem and the Ford Five Hundred to social media.